Capacities logoCapacities

 Ideal use cases:

-• Anyone focused on capacities workflows
+• Anyone focused on object-based workflows

 Try Capacities